>

 How to choose the right car battery

-When selecting a new car battery, consider the following factors:
+Knowing how to choose the right car battery can save you time and money.
+When selecting a new car battery, consider the following step-by-step checks:

 What is the average life of a car battery?

-Generally speaking, most car batteries last between 3 to 5 years, but there are several factors that can affect their lifespan.
+Most car batteries last 3 to 5 years.
+This is a general estimate, but several factors can affect their lifespan.

 4 tips to help extend a car battery life